-The traditional method of repairing a water service is to 1) locate the leak, 2) dig it up (usually by hand), and 3) repair the leak.
+The traditional method of repairing a water service is to 1) locate the leak, 2) dig it up (often by hand), and 3) repair the leak.
 If the pipe appears to be in bad condition, we may recommend replacing the entire length of pipe, from the street to your house.
 That can be time-consuming and difficult, depending on the landscaping and structures in the way.

 These days, in many situations we won’t have to dig up your yard.
 (Although we can if we have to!)
 We have access to pipe boring equipment and the experts who know how to use it.
 We can often replace a pipe by boring underneath expensive landscaping, driveways and sidewalks.
-If you’d like to see if trenchless pipe replacement would work for you, one of our expert plumbers would be delighted to discuss it with you.
+If you’d like to see if trenchless pipe replacement would work for you, one of our expert plumbers would be happy to discuss it with you.
 Give us a call at 541-343-9339 today!